mehwishjbe/product-dePerfum/README.md

 ## About

 This project is a static webpage designed to showcase a perfume product.
 It includes details about the product, pricing information, and an "Add to Cart" button.
-The project was created based on the Frontend Mentor challenge "Order Summary Component."
+The project was created based on the Frontend Mentor challenge "Gabrielle Essence Eau De Parfum"

 ## Technologies Used